- Author: Irving Stone

 - Pages: 776

 - Adaptations: Movie “The Agony and The Ecstasy” (1965)

 I was a college freshman when the movie The Agony and The Ecstasy was first released in 1965.
 Assigned to compare a novel and its film adaptation, I selected this book and movie.
 This decision changed the course of my life; I was introduced to the tempestuous life and times of Michelangelo, the Italian Renaissance, and the lure of Italy.

 Through Stone’s vivid writing and the stunning visual film, I fell in love with the person and work of Michelangelo.
 A biographical novel of the artist, the novel covers his entire life and work.

 From my college project began a life-long quest to personally view as many of Michelangelo’s masterpieces possible.
 In addition, I felt inspired to explore and experience the places he lived, studied, and worked.
-Italy became my quest and was the first country outside of the United States I visited.
+Italy became my quest and was the first country I visited outside of the United States.

-Even after traveling all over the world, Italy remains my all time favorite country.
+ITALY: Even after traveling all over the world, Italy remains my all time favorite country to visit.

 As a lover of art and history, the novel deepened my grasp and appreciation for the genius of Michelangelo.
 He created, with a God-driven fury, what most believe is the greatest art the world has ever known.
 I certainly do.

 Michelangelo’s “David” Florence, Italy.
 P.C.
 Cher B. May 2015